PENGZhaoqing/kdd99-scikit/README.md

 ## Intro to Kdd99 Dataset

-The competition task was to build a network intrusion detector, a predictive model capable of distinguishing between "bad" connections, called intrusions or attacks, and "good" normal connections.
-It is important to note that the test data is not from the same probability distribution as the training data, and it includes specific attack types not in the training data.
+The [competition task](https://kdd.ics.uci.edu/databases/kddcup99/kddcup99.html) was to build a network intrusion detector, a predictive model capable of distinguishing between "bad" connections, called intrusions or attacks, and "good" normal connections.
+Note that the test data is not from the same probability distribution as the training data, and it includes specific attack types not in the training data.

-Snapshoot of training data:
+Snapshoot of training data(`raw/kddcup.data_10_percent.txt`):
 ```
 0,tcp,http,SF,181,5450,0,0,0,0,0,1,0,0,0,0,0,0,0,0,0,0,8,8,0.00,0.00,0.00,0.00,1.00,0.00,0.00,9,9,1.00,0.00,0.11,0.00,0.00,0.00,0.00,0.00,normal.
 0,tcp,http,SF,239,486,0,0,0,0,0,1,0,0,0,0,0,0,0,0,0,0,8,8,0.00,0.00,0.00,0.00,1.00,0.00,0.00,19,19,1.00,0.00,0.05,0.00,0.00,0.00,0.00,0.00,normal.